Dmytro1991ua/Weather_App/README.md

 ### Project Overview:

-Weather_App is a fully responsive, custom project whose purpose is to get weather details(by using Fetch API) of a particular city from a third party API (https://openweathermap.org/api - OpenWeatherMap API) and show it on a UI.
+Weather_App is a fully responsive, custom project whose purpose is to get weather details(by using Fetch API) based on a current user's location or a particular city from a third party API (https://openweathermap.org/api - OpenWeatherMap API) and show it on a UI.
 The city can be searched by its name and the result of this search is gonna be a card of specific weather details for a searched city.
 In addition to this, the weather icon, as well as the weather app image, will be displayed depends on either it is day or night time in a specified city.

 #### Stack of technologies which were used to develop a particular project: